Juanzeen/AboutMe/README.md

 # Hello, user!

-This repo was built for show who i am and a quickly part of my life!
+This repo was built for show who i am and a part of my life!
 Other informations are on the website and the link is on the repository, with the GitHub pages.

 ## Techs